bcw222/chromium-website/site/chromium-os/developer-library/guides/debugging/debugging-features/index.md

 ## Introduction

-You can enable debugging features on your Chrome OS device to support installing and testing custom code on your device.
+You can enable debugging features on your ChromeOS device to support installing and testing custom code on your device.
 These features allow you to:

 *   Remove rootfs verification so you can modify OS files